Kidney Health Matters

 Drink water regularly.
 Flushing the kidneys daily with 64 ounces of water is critical.
 Adding some lemon in water also helps.
 There is no substitute for water – NONE!

 The bottom line – treat your body and kidneys with respect.
 The greatest thing you can do in your life is to protect your body.
 It is the biggest investment you can make – your body deserves it and your family deserves it!

-Gyan Pareek, MD, is a director of the Minimally Invasive Urology Institute and director of the Kidney Stone Center at The Miriam Hospital.
+Dr. Gyan Pareek is chief of the Division of Urology and is co-director of the Minimally Invasive Urology Institute and director of the Kidney Stone Center at The Miriam Hospital.
 His areas of expertise include kidney stones, prostate cancer and benign prostatic hyperplasia.
-Dr. Pareek was part of a team at The Miriam Hospital that performed the first robotic prostatectomy in Rhode Island.

 Find a Doctor

 Search more than 1,200 providers in our network.